jlian/edgemasters.org/site/content/_index.md

     are constantly looking for new and innovative ways to improve our edge maintenance.
 Our goal is to attract like-minded skiers and grow our group to the point where we can qualify for the Ikon group rate, giving us access to some of the best ski resorts in the world.
-Sharp edges, sharp turns, sharp experiences - Join Edge Masters today.
+Join Edge Masters today.
 products: []
 values:
   heading: Our values